A21 – Calf Muscle Tear

 Exercises:

 It is important to start exercises as soon as possible.
-Instructions are on the next page.
+Instructions are in the next section.

 Follow up: